Final Posted: 12.30.2023

 Top Amateur Racer: Racers who have earned a National Top-10 Overall ranking in any year are not eligible for the year-end Top Amateur Racer Award.
 This restriction does not apply to the year-end Top Vet Racer Award.
 Points earned in any pro class will not count towards Top Amateur points.

 L. NATIONAL OVERALL NUMBER ASSIGNMENT:

 The electronic scoring system provides a complete overall race finish for each event.
 Points will be accumulated for National Number assignment and can be viewed as a gage toward overall ranking for the year.

 National Numbers will be assigned based on overall finishes in a minimum of 9 events, with as many as 11 events counting.
 The minimum number of events does not have to be in the same class, but it must be in the same discipline.

-Micro National Numbers will be assigned based on overall finishes in a minimum of 8 events, with as many as10 events counting.
-The minimum number of events does not have to be in the same class, but it must be in the same discipline, i.e., Bike Micro or ATV Micro.
+Micro National Numbers will be assigned based on overall finishes in a minimum of 8 events, with as many as 10 events counting.
+The minimum number of events does not have to be in the same class, but they must be in the same discipline, i.e., Bike Micro or ATV Micro.

 National Number points will be earned based upon the following points scale per event:

 Final National Numbers for 1 pm Pro Race participants will be awarded to the top 20 overall first, regardless of number of events entered, then to remaining afternoon racers.
 Bike Numbers 111 through 119, and 174 are reserved for visiting champions.
 Final National Numbers for 10 am Amateur Race participants will start at number 201.
 A racer with an earned number has the option to reserve a higher number, if available.